7-Steps For Building a Trading Strategy

 In order to be a successful trader, you need to have a successful trading strategy.
-But sometimes it can be hard to know where to start when creating one.
-Fortunately for you, we have put together a seven step guide to use when creating trading strategies.
+But for beginner traders, it can be hard to know where to start when creating one.
+Fortunately for you, we have put together a seven step guide to use when building a trading strategy.
 Read on to find out what they are!

 What Is a Trading Strategy?

 Put simply, a trading strategy is a set of predefined rules which combine to determine when, and how, a trader enters and exits a financial market.